PaulStSmith/URLShortener/ReadMe.md

 Any exception or impossibility of adding any URL to the database will be logged to the file `urls_json.log`, in the same directory.

-After consuming the JSON file, it will be renamed to `urls.json.old` with a sequential number if the `.old` file already exists.
+After consuming the JSON file, it will be renamed to `urls.old` with a sequential number if the `.old` file already exists.

 # Executing the URL Shortener